yibiophotonics/Deep-spectral-learning-sO2/README.md

 #### Citation
 If you find this project useful in your research, please consider citing our paper:
-Deep	spectral	learning	for	label-free	optical	imaging	oximetry	with	uncertainty	quantification Rongrong	Liu, Shiyi	Cheng, Lei Tian, Ji	Yi
+Deep	spectral	learning	for	label-free	optical	imaging	oximetry	with	uncertainty	quantification, Rongrong	Liu, Shiyi	Cheng, Lei Tian, Ji	Yi

 #### Abstract